Skip to main content

 tp job init

-This creates a tp.config.toml file that defines your training job.
+This prompts for a job name and creates a {job}.tp.toml file that defines your training job.

 Configure Your Job

-Edit the generated tp.config.toml file to specify your training commands and GPU requirements:
+Edit the generated {job}.tp.toml file to specify your training commands:

 commands = [